 We recently teamed with a certified small disadvantaged business, an 8(a) in government parlance, on a support contract for a federal agency’s production department.
 Even though we were a perfect fit to bid on the contract alone, it was deemed an 8(a) set-aside.
 Therefore, an 8(a) company was required to be the “prime” contractor and perform over 50% of the work in any resulting award.
 Because the procurement contained a variety of IT related requirements, we reached out to several companies we know with solid IT qualifications and identified a teaming partner.

 The government is not the only “company” where teaming makes sense to win business.
 Private-sector opportunities can also be complex and are often more focused on finding diverse companies to work with.
-For additional information check out our teaming case study.

 If you are interacting with other companies and see the potential for teaming synergies, please drop me a line at email@example.com.
 Similarly, if you hear about current or upcoming bid opportunities, we are always looking.
 Some of our best relationships and contracts have started with referrals from alert TeamPeople employees and freelancers.